Subscribe to updates

 The Environment Scrutiny Commission was scheduled to note the completed response to the draft Climate and Environment SPD and draft Householder SPD.

-Energy Review: The commission suggested that projects targeting Passivhaus3 certification should be 'deemed to comply' with Southwark's SPD requirements.
-They also called for more detailed consideration of using timber and other low embodied carbon materials.
-The commission felt that the SPD did not take due account of recommendations regarding district heating networks and continued to presuppose that large developments would simply be connected to SELCHP4.
+• Energy Review: The commission suggested that projects targeting Passivhaus3 certification should be 'deemed to comply' with Southwark's SPD requirements.
+They also called for addressing the use of timber and other low embodied carbon materials in more detail.
+The commission felt that the SPD could do more to minimise greenhouse gas (GHG) emissions, including scoring bids on whole life-cycle carbon efficiency for land owned by the local authority.
+They also suggested setting minimum levels for the use of reused and recycled materials for public projects.

-The commission expressed concern that energy supplied by District Heating Networks (DHNs) often originates from SELCHP, which they argued is not genuinely a low carbon source.
+• District Heating Networks: The commission felt that the SPD did not take due account of recommendations regarding district heating networks and continues to presuppose that large developments will simply be connected to SELCHP4.
+They expressed concern that energy supplied by district heating networks often originates from SELCHP, which they say is not genuinely a low carbon source.

 Highways Internal Project Management Review